Orthodox Christian Theology

 Its wide appeal is squarely related to the unfortunate truth that too many Christians are spiritual infants looking for new milk-formulas that will gratify their carnal lusts.
 False teachers like Wilkinson will always be there to fill that need.

-Sadly, James Dobson's endorsement of Wilkinson made him all the more popular.
-The fact that Mr. Wilkinson could deceive so many in the churches and his heretical teachings not be instantly recognized for what they are, should caution us against entertaining much hope for the church culture, to say nothing of the culture in general.
+Sadly, James Dobson's endorsement of Wilkinson made the latter all the more popular.
+The fact that Mr. Wilkinson could deceive so many in the churches (and his heretical teachings not be instantly recognized for what they are) should caution us against entertaining much hope for the church culture in our country, to say nothing of the culture in general.

 And thusly, Wilkinson reduces Christian prayer to the babble of those who follow false gods.

 This fiasco of false teaching can be attributed to an error in the translation of 1 Chron.
-4:9 from the Hebrew into the Greek Septuagint and then into English.
+4:9 from the Hebrew into the Greek Septuagint and then into English and the other languages of the Reformation period.

 In the Hebrew, the verb “honor” (KBD) is conjugated as transitive (passive clause) and not in a linking manner.
 That is, it should read “…was honored by [his] brothers” and not “…was [more] honorable [than his] brothers”.
-The context is unknown.
-It could mean he was better at raising goats and sheep.
-As a result, he was respected/honored by his brothers but not that he was more honorable than they were.
+The context is unknown, a favorite soil of the hucksters and false teachers.
+It could mean he was better at raising goats and sheep or that he beat the tar out of jealous relatives whenever he wished.
+As a result, he was respected/honored by his brothers but not more honorable than they.
 Mr. Wilkinson builds a mighty but false case based on a faulty translation of the passage.1

-How could Multnomah (the publisher) let this slip by, including the Evangelical Publishers Association (EPA)?
-Are all of these people more interested in book sales than in the truth?
+How could the publisher let this slip by, including the Evangelical Publishers Association (EPA)?
+Are all of these people more interested in book sales rather than in the truth?

-In any case, God is not some genie who, if we pester Him enough times and in a proper way, will give us our desires.
-Are we to pray like the heathen?
-Mr. Wilkinson, Multnomah, and the EPA think so.
+In any case, God is not some genie who, if we pester Him enough times and in a proper way, cave in to our self-serving desires.

 ΩΩΩ

-1All translations of the Old Testament made during the Reformation relied on on the Septuagint, a translation of the Hebrew into Greek that was made before the 1st century B.C.
+1All translations of the Old Testament made during the Reformation relied on the Septuagint, a translation of the Hebrew into Greek that was completed long before the 1st century B.C.
 The translators made some mistakes and, thankfully, they are mostly obscure.
-Sadly, the Jabez passage used by Wilkinson has a critical error which, until that huckster appeared, was of no importance to anyone.
+Sadly, the Jabez passage used by Wilkinson has a critical error which, until modern times, was of no importance to anyone.